paveltyurikov/react-mui-template/README.md

 # React MaterialUI application template

-The project scaffolding for production ready ReactJS application with
+The project scaffolding for production-ready ReactJS application with

 - [material ui](https://mui.com) as components framework
 - [react-router](https://reactrouter.com) for in app routing